daswami/spanish-practice/README.md

 ## Overview

-The Spanish Practice Tool is a web application designed to help users practice their Spanish speaking skills through speech recognition and interaction with a generative AI model.
-Users can record their speech, receive transcriptions, and get responses from the AI, all while improving their language skills.
+The Spanish Practice Tool is a web application designed to help users practice their Spanish speaking skills.
+Learning languages has shown to be suboptimal with traditional methods, as memorizing grammar and vocabulary rules may not translate effectively to conversation.
+The goal of this project is to aid speaking and listening through simulating conversation, providing a fun and educational experience.

+The tool is currently in progress with main functionalities in place.

 ## Features

 - **Speech Recognition**: Users can speak in Spanish, and their speech will be transcribed in real-time.
 - **AI Interaction**: The application interacts with the Google Generative AI to provide responses based on user input.
-- **User-Friendly Interface**: A clean and responsive design that works well on both desktop and mobile devices.
+- **User-Friendly Interface**: A simple and clean interface for easy use.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Node.js, Express
+- **Backend**: Node.js, Express, SpeechSynthesis API
 - **AI Integration**: Google Generative AI

-- **Environment Variables**: dotenv for managing API keys
+## Future Improvements
+- Utilize React/TypeScript for the frontend, transforming the code into production style frameworks
+- Incorporate LLM technologies to improve the accuracy of the LLM
+- Provide levels of language and learning insights to produce a more tailored educational experience

 ## Getting Started